Bearder Charity

 • Serious incident reporting

 One or more trustees receive payments or benefits for providing services to the charity, as disclosed in Charity Commission records.
-The charity is not recognized by HMRC for gift aid and does not own or lease land or property.
+The charity is not recognised by HMRC for gift aid and does not own or lease land or property.

 How to Apply

-Detailed application procedures are not publicly available through standard charity databases or the Charity Commission register.
 The charity's website (www.bearder-charity.org) was inaccessible during research.

-Recommended approach: Contact the charity directly by phone at 01484 710571 to inquire about:
+Recommended approach: Contact the charity directly by phone at 01484 710571 to:

-• Application forms or procedures
+• Inquire about application forms or procedures for larger community grants

-• Required supporting documentation
+• Clarify required supporting documentation

-• Eligibility criteria for individuals vs. organizations
+• Confirm eligibility criteria for individuals vs. organisations

 Decision Timeline